AxisCommunications/docker-acap/README.md

 ```

 ## Using an SD card as storage
 An SD card might be necessary to run the dockerdwrapper correctly.
 Docker containers and docker images can be quite large, and putting them on an SD card gives more freedom in how many and how large images that can be stored.
 Switching between storage on the SD card or internal storage is done by toggling the "SD card support" dropdown in the web interface.
-It's also possible to toggle this option using Vapix:
+It's also possible to toggle this option using VAPIX:
 ```bash
 curl --anyauth -u root:pass 'http://<axis_device_ip>/axis-cgi/admin/param.cgi?action=update&root.dockerdwrapper.SDCardSupport=no'
 ```